 Zemax supports more than 60 surface types, including many sag (surface shape) types, phase, diffractive, Zernike, grid (tabular data), NURBS, hologram and more.
 There is also a capability to write your own surface types for rare cases where you need a surface type that Zemax does not support natively.

-Zemax SE Surface Types
+Zemax Standard Surface Types

-Zemax EE Surface Types
+Zemax Professional Surface Types